rf777rf777/FormulaForm/README.md

 ## How to use ?

-1. Make sure your python environment has been installed with packages:[SymPy](http://www.sympy.org/en/index.html) & [tkinter](https://docs.python.org/2/library/tkinter.html).
+1. Make sure your python environment has been installed with packages : [SymPy](http://www.sympy.org/en/index.html) & [tkinter](https://docs.python.org/2/library/tkinter.html).
-2. You can use command line to run!
-Just find where this python file is , and type `python FormulaForm.py`.
+2. You can use command line to run !
+  + Run your python environment .
+  + Use cd [`FormulaForm.py`'s folder path]
+  + Type `python FormulaForm.py` & run .

 ## Library or API Reference
 * [SymPy](http://www.sympy.org/en/index.html)